tangowithcode/tango_with_django_2/manuscript/chapter2.md

 T> Substitute `pip3` with `pip` when working within your virtual environment.
 The command `pip` is aliased to the correct one for your virtual environment.

 ## Integrated Development Environment
-While not absolutely necessary, a good Python-based IDE can be very helpful to you during the development process.
+While not necessary, a good Python-based IDE can be very helpful to you during the development process.
 Several exist, with perhaps [*PyCharm*](http://www.jetbrains.com/pycharm/) by JetBrains and *PyDev* (a plugin of the [Eclipse IDE](http://www.eclipse.org/downloads/)) standing out as popular choices.
 The [Python Wiki](http://wiki.python.org/moin/IntegratedDevelopmentEnvironments) provides an up-to-date list of Python IDEs.

 Research which one is right for you, and be aware that some may require you to purchase a licence.
 Ideally, you'll want to select an IDE that supports integration with Django.
 Of course, if you prefer not to use an IDE, using a simple text editor like [Sublime Text](https://www.sublimetext.com/), [TextMate](https://macromates.com/) or [Atom](https://atom.io/) will do just fine.
-Many modern text editors actually support Python syntax highlighting, which makes things much easier!
+Many modern text editors support Python syntax highlighting, which makes things much easier!

 We use PyCharm as it supports virtual environments and Django integration -- though you will have to configure the IDE accordingly.
-We don't cover that here -- although JetBrains do provide a [guide on setting PyCharm up](https://www.jetbrains.com/help/pycharm/2016.1/creating-and-running-your-first-django-project.html).
+We don't cover that here -- although JetBrains does provide a [guide on setting PyCharm up](https://www.jetbrains.com/help/pycharm/2016.1/creating-and-running-your-first-django-project.html).

 ## Version Control
 We should also point out that when you develop code, you should always house your code within a version-controlled repository such as [SVN](http://subversion.tigris.org/) or [Git](http://git-scm.com/).
-We won't be explaining this right now, so that we can get stuck into developing an application in Django.
-We have however written a [chapter providing a crash course on Git](#chapter-git) for your reference that you can refer to later on. **We highly recommend that you set up a Git repository for your own projects.**
+We won't be explaining this right now so that we can get stuck into developing an application in Django.
+We have however written a [chapter providing a crash course on Git](#chapter-git) for your reference that you can refer to later on. **We highly recommend that you set up a Git repository for your projects.**

 X> ### Exercises
 X> To get comfortable with your environment, try out the following exercises.